History of painting: Egypt, Greece and Rome

 Ancient Greece had skilled painters, sculptors (though both endeavours were regarded as mere manual labour at the time), and architects.
 The Parthenon is an example of their architecture that has lasted to modern days.
 Greek marble sculpture is often described as the highest form of Classical art.
 Painting on pottery of Ancient Greece and ceramics gives a particularly informative glimpse into the way society in Ancient Greece functioned.
 Black-figure vase painting and Red-figure vase painting gives many surviving examples of what Greek painting was.
-Some famous Greek painters on wooden panels who are mentioned in texts are Apelles, Zeuxis and Parrhasius, however no examples of Ancient Greek panel painting survive, only written descriptions by their contemporaries or later Romans.
+Some famous Greek painters on wooden panels who are mentioned in texts are Apelles, Zeuxis, and Parrhasius, however few examples of Ancient Greek panel painting survive, mostly just written descriptions by their contemporaries or later Romans.
 Zeuxis lived in 5–6 BC and was said to be the first to use sfumato.
 According to Pliny the Elder, the realism of his paintings was such that birds tried to eat the painted grapes.
 Apelles is described as the greatest painter of Antiquity for perfect technique in drawing, brilliant color and modeling.

 Roman art was influenced by Greece and can in part be taken as a descendant of ancient Greek painting.
 However, Roman painting does have important unique characteristics.
 Surviving Roman paintings include wall paintings and frescoes, many from villas in Campania, in Southern Italy at sites such as Pompeii and Herculaneum.
 Such painting can be grouped into four main "styles" or periods and may contain the first examples of trompe-l'œil, pseudo-perspective, and pure landscape.
 Almost the only painted portraits surviving from the Ancient world are a large number of coffin-portraits of bust form found in the Late Antique cemetery of Al-Fayum.
 Although these were neither of the best period nor the highest quality, they are impressive in themselves, and give an idea of the quality that the finest ancient work must have had.
-A very small number of miniatures from Late Antique illustrated books also survive, and a rather larger number of copies of them from the Early Medieval period.
+A very small number of miniatures from Late Antique illustrated books also survive, and a rather larger number of copies of them from the early medieval period.